love-os-architect/love-os-emotion-engine/README.md

 **Once the Root is synchronized, the Brain's calculations become obsolete.**
 # Chapter: The System Architecture of Will — Primary Generator vs. Secondary Computation

-In the Love-OS framework, "Will" (意思) is not a single, flat cognitive process.
+In the Love-OS framework, "Will"  is not a single, flat cognitive process.
 It is a strict hierarchical system governed by the flow of energy from the Imaginary Axis to the Real Axis.

 Modern society and traditional sciences suffer from a catastrophic system error: they confuse the *steering wheel* with the *engine*.
 To understand human consciousness and the physics of Love, we must clearly define the two distinct layers of Will.